efanomars/stmm-input-bt/libstmm-input-gtk-bt/README.md

            Hard blocked: no

 If it's hard blocked you need to unblock it in your BIOS settings.
-If it's soft blocked use rfkill itself to unblock it (man rfkill).
+If it's soft blocked use rfkill itself to unblock it (rfkill --help).

 Second: make sure the bluetooth service is running